How to Optimize Your Website for SEO Purposes

 9. Write SEO-friendly content

 Posts and pages are very similar from an SEO perspective.
-We use pages for resources that should be featured permanently in the website menu, and posts for resources that discuss a topic which belongs to a specific category.
+Use pages for resources that should be featured permanently in the website menu, and posts for resources discussing a specific category topic.

 Use the keyword map to create the needed pages and blog posts.
 Here are the key guidelines that must be followed:

-a) Include the targeted keyword in the page/article title and in the URL.
-Shorten the URL, if needed, but keep the entire keyword.
+a) Include the targeted keyword in the page/article title and URL.
+Shorten the URL if needed, but keep the entire keyword.

 seo optimized articles

 b) Similar keywords should be included in the same page or post.
-Don’t create separate pages for keywords like these:
+Don’t create separate pages for similar keywords like:

-Group similar keywords, and then pick one as your main target.
-Then, use the other keywords in the content, as headings, etc. whenever it is possible to do that in a natural way.
-If a keyword can’t fit in naturally, ignore it.
+Group similar keywords and pick one as your main target.
+Then, use the other keywords in the content as headings, etc., whenever it is possible to do naturally.
+If a keyword can’t fit naturally, ignore it.

-Search for the targeted keyword in Google, and then take a look at the “People also ask” section.
-You will see lots of relevant questions, which are actually typed by people into Google’s search box.
-And each time you click one of the questions, the list will grow.
+Search for the targeted keyword in Google, and look at the “People also ask” section.
+You will see many relevant questions, actually typed by people into Google’s search box.
+Each time you click one of the questions, the list will grow.

 people also ask and related searches

 The “searches related to” section can be found at the bottom of Google’s search results pages.
-Yes, go through several pages of search results, and you may end up with a list of dozens of great ideas for your article sections.
+Go through several pages of search results, and you may end up with a list of dozens of great ideas for your article sections.

 What does online reputation mean?